phalcon/documentation/docs/config.md

 ```

 #### Get
-Finally, you can use the `get()` method and chain it to traverse the nested objects:
+Finally you can use the `get()` method and chain it to traverse the nested objects:

 ```php
 <?php